uri-tech/nimble-opti-adapter/CONTRIBUTING.md

-# Contributing to Nimble-Opti-Adapter
+# 🚀 Contributing to Nimble-Opti-Adapter

 👍🎉 First off, thanks for taking the time to contribute! 🎉👍

 The following is a set of guidelines for contributing to this project.
 These are not hard rules, but rather suggestions to make the contribution process smoother.
 Feel free to propose modifications to this document in a pull request.

-## Code of Conduct
+## 📜 Code of Conduct

 This project and all participants are expected to adhere to the [Nimble-Opti-Adapter Code of Conduct](CODE_OF_CONDUCT.md).
 Please report any unacceptable behavior to `uri.al.1500@gmail.com` or `yadin.bk@gmail.com`.

-## How Can I Contribute?
+## 🤔 How Can I Contribute?

-### Reporting Bugs
+### 🐞 Reporting Bugs

 Before creating bug reports, please check the existing issues to avoid duplicating entries.
 If the problem is already reported and the issue is still open, add your comments to the existing issue.

-### Suggesting Enhancements
+### 🆕 Suggesting Enhancements

 We welcome your innovative ideas.
-If they aren't already listed, feel free to create an issue and clearly describe your enhancement suggestion.
+If they aren't already present, feel free to create an issue and clearly describe your enhancement suggestion.

-### Your First Code Contribution
+### 👩‍💻 Your First Code Contribution

 Unsure where to start?
 Check out the issues labeled `good-first-issue` and `help-wanted`.

-### Pull Requests
+### 🔄 Pull Requests

 1. Fork the project.
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`).